 3. Core and shell is not new.
 Lots of industries use the technology.
 Think of your car.
 The frame, engine, and drive train are its core elements.
 They make the car move.
 The body is the shell.
 It hides the ugly core and gives the car its aesthetic appeal.
 Core and shell construction of faucets follows the same formula.

-It is only since brass in faucets became lead-free that fsucet companies began applying core and shell contruction to ordinary deck-mounted faucets.
+It is only since brass in faucets became lead-free that faucet companies began applying core and shell contruction to ordinary deck-mounted faucets.
 If water runs through the body and spout, these parts have to be made from lead-free brass in order to pass the tests needed to be certified lead-free and drinking water safe.
 Lead-free brass is very expensive.

 If watter runs through an inner core element, that core can be made of relatively inexpensive copper or even polimer tubing.
-The shell, which not does not touch water, can be ordinary (leaded) brass or even a zinc alloy, saving substantially on the cost of manufacturing a fsucet.
+The shell, which not does not touch water, can be ordinary (leaded) brass or even a zinc alloy, saving substantially on the cost of manufacturing a faucet.